mtagius/pwnagotchi-tools/os-x/README.md

 ```

 ## Generate the attack scripts.
+To generate the necessary scripts to crack the WiFi handshakes run the following script.
+* `npm run scripts`

 ### Command Breakdown
 * `hashcat` - "Hashcat is the world’s fastest CPU-based password recovery tool."
 * `--hash-type=22000` - Hash type: `WPA2-PSK`